DataManagementLab/caesura/README.md

 ## Reference

-If you find this repository useful in your work, please cite our paper:
+If you use the code or the benchmarks of this repository then please cite  our paper:

 ```bib
 @inproceedings{caesura,